-- "Geomatics Professions Act" Geomatics Professions Act, 2013, (Act No. 19 of 2013) - "indemnify" means an undertaking to pay any damages, claim or taxed costs awarded by a court or agreed to by the municipality in terms of a formal settlement process; - "Integrated Development Plan" means the Integrated Development Plan adopted by the Municipality in terms of section 25(1) of the Municipal Systems Act; - "KwaZulu-Natal Liquor Licensing Act" means the KwaZulu-Natal Liquor Licensing Act, 2010 (Act No. 6 of 2010); - "land" means- - (a) any piece of land depicted on a diagram approved by the Surveyor General and registered in the Deeds Registry, including an erf, a sectional title unit, a lot, a plot, a stand, a farm and a portion or piece of land, and - (b) unsurveyed state land; - "land owner's association" means an organisation established by owners of a group of properties to collectively regulate their conduct and share the costs of maintaining and improving shared infrastructure and services, including a home owner's association; - "Liquor Act" means the Liquor Act, 2003 (Act No. 59 of 2003); - "Local Authorities Ordinance" means the Local Authorities Ordinance, 1974 (Ordinance No. 25 of 1974); - "lodge" has the same meaning as "serve", except in relation to the lodging of plans and documents with the Surveyor-General or the lodging of deeds, plans and documents with the Registrar of Deeds; - "Municipality" means the Local Municipality; - "municipal area" means the area of jurisdiction of the Municipality determined from time to time by the Municipal Demarcation Board established by section 2 of the Local Government: Municipal Demarcation Act, 1998 (Act No 27 of 1998); - "Municipal Council" means the Municipal Council of the Municipality established in terms of section 18 of the Municipal Structures Act; - "Municipal Planning Appeal Authority" means the Municipal Planning Appeal Authority contemplated in section 21; - "Municipal Planning Approval Authority" means the Municipal Planning Approval Authority contemplated in section 5; - "Municipal Property Rates Act" means the Local Government: Municipal Property Rates Act, 2004 (Act No. 6 of 2004); - "Municipal Structures Act" means the Local Government: Municipal Structures Act, 1998 (Act No 117 of 1998); - "Municipal Systems Act" means the Local Government: Municipal Systems Act, 2000, (Act No 32 of 2000); - "newspaper" means- - (a) newspapers circulating widely in the area of the municipality in the dominant languages spoken in the municipality, if a matter affects the whole municipality; - (b) a newspaper circulating in the affected area, in the dominant languages spoken in that area, if a matter affects only a particular area; - "notify" has a corresponding meaning as "serve"; - "organ of state" means an organ of state as defined in section 239 of the Constitution of the Republic of South Africa, 1996; - "owner" means- - (a) the person in whose name land is registered in the deeds registry for KwaZulu-Natal: - (b) the beneficial holder of a real right in land;
+"Geomatics Professions Act" Geomatics Professions Act, 2013, (Act No. 19 of 2013)

+"indemnify" means an undertaking to pay any damages, claim or taxed costs awarded by a court or agreed to by the municipality in terms of a formal settlement process;

+"Integrated Development Plan" means the Integrated Development Plan adopted by the Municipality in terms of section 25(1) of the Municipal Systems Act;

+"KwaZulu-Natal Liquor Licensing Act" means the KwaZulu-Natal Liquor Licensing Act, 2010 (Act No. 6 of 2010);

+"land" means-

+- (a) any piece of land depicted on a diagram approved by the Surveyor General and registered in the Deeds Registry, including an erf, a sectional title unit, a lot, a plot, a stand, a farm and a portion or piece of land, and - (b) unsurveyed state land;

+"land owner's association" means an organisation established by owners of a group of properties to collectively regulate their conduct and share the costs of maintaining and improving shared infrastructure and services, including a home owner's association;

+"Liquor Act" means the Liquor Act, 2003 (Act No. 59 of 2003);

+"Local Authorities Ordinance" means the Local Authorities Ordinance, 1974 (Ordinance No. 25 of 1974);

+"lodge" has the same meaning as "serve", except in relation to the lodging of plans and documents with the Surveyor-General or the lodging of deeds, plans and documents with the Registrar of Deeds;

+"Municipality" means the Msunduzi Local Municipality;

+"municipal area" means the area of jurisdiction of the Municipality determined from time to time by the Municipal Demarcation Board established by section 2 of the Local Government: Municipal Demarcation Act, 1998 (Act No 27 of 1998);

+"Municipal Council" means the Municipal Council of the Municipality established in terms of section 18 of the Municipal Structures Act;

+"Municipal Planning Appeal Authority" means the Executive Authority of the Municipality, unless the Municipal Council has delegated the power to decide appeals to -

+- (a) a Municipal Councillor;

+- (b) a committee of municipal officials; or

+- (c) a municipal official.

+"Municipal Planning Approval Authority" means the Municipal Planning Approval Authority which comprises of the -

+- (a) the Municipal Planning Authorised Officer

+- (b) the Municipal Planning Tribunal; and

+- (c) the Municipal Council.

+"Municipal Property Rates Act" means the Local Government: Municipal Property Rates Act, 2004 (Act No. 6 of 2004);

+"Municipal Structures Act" means the Local Government: Municipal Structures Act, 1998 (Act No 117 of 1998);

+"Municipal Systems Act" means the Local Government: Municipal Systems Act, 2000, (Act No 32 of 2000);

+"newspaper" means-

+- (a) newspapers circulating widely in the area of the municipality in the dominant languages spoken in the municipality, if a matter affects the whole municipality; - (b) a newspaper circulating in the affected area, in the dominant languages spoken in that area, if a matter affects only a particular area;

+"notify" has a corresponding meaning as "serve";

+"organ of state" means an organ of state as defined in section 239 of the Constitution of the Republic of South Africa, 1996;

+"owner" means-

-(c) the person in whom land vests;
+- (a) the person in whose name land is registered in the deeds registry for KwaZulu-Natal; - (b) the beneficial holder of a real right in land; - (c) the person in whom land vests;